aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 ![alt text](https://github.com/aishmoitra/moitra/blob/6818c3b9af2195fb7b469823f55da9c9a816581c/Data%20Viz/Fig%201.1.png)

 5.	**Average Sleep Duration Calculation**:
 I calculated the average sleep duration, which was 419.46 minutes (about 7 hours).
 This is slightly below the recommended 7-9 hours for adults.
 Insufficient sleep can lead to various health issues, highlighting the need for users to focus on sleep quality.
+I used the following query for my analysis:

 		SELECT
     			AVG(TotalMinutesAsleep) AS avg_sleep_duration
 		FROM
     			sleepday_merged;

 6.	**Correlation Between Sleep and Activity**:
 I explored the relationship between average sleep duration and daily steps.
 I noted patterns where some users had high sleep duration but low activity, suggesting they may need motivational resources.
 For example, User 1844505072 had good sleep but low steps, indicating a potential area for improvement.